 Overwinter

-I decided to make my own card deck to see me through a difficult winter, the first and hopefully only winter in which I would be unable to leave my second floor flat.
+An art project to see me through a difficult winter, in which I would be mostly unable to leave my second floor flat due to an energy limiting illness.

 I created an art piece using the words of her memoir as a base.

 Taking inspiration from Maria Popova's Almanac of Birds, and very much as a homage, I decided to make a card deck.
-Each day, I took a photograph from the windows of my home and cut words from one page of Ritter's memoir.
+Each day, I took a photograph from the windows of my home or of things that my partner had brought in from the outside and cut words from the next page of Ritter's memoir.
 I then put the words together across the photograph, letting my subconscious play.

-This card deck shows the journey from October 1st, with the first bite of cold, to March 31st 2026, when Spring will be opening up the world again.
+This card deck shows the journey from October 1st, with the first bite of cold, to March 31st 2026 when Spring opens up the world (or at least the windows) again.